saullocastro/desicos/doc/source/tutorials/cppot/gui/index.rst

 In the following list are the Python files used to calculate the shapes and draw the graphs:

-- ``Bpart.py`` Collection of small functions to calculate coordinate transformations, intersections and evaluation parameters
-- ``Bproto.py`` Contains the algorithms for the basic shapes: Trapez (Shape A), Trapez2 (Shape B), Rect (Shape C).
-The functions only return the vertices of the prototype shape., which will be later rotated around the cone vertex.
 - ``GUICalc.py`` Contains the class used to make all variations of the study.
   Is called by Input-Tool, calls afterwards the evaluation tool and shows a progress bar.